Ogdensburg McDonald’s employee charged with arson

-OGDENSBURG — An employee at McDonald’s is facing an arson charge for allegedly starting a fire at the fast-food restaurant this morning, according to Ogdensburg police.
+OGDENSBURG — An employee at McDonald’s is facing an arson charge for allegedly starting a fire at the fast-food restaurant Tuesday morning, according to Ogdensburg police.

 City police charged Christian M. Iuraduri, 44, with fourth-degree arson, a felony.
 He was issued an appearance ticket and released to be arraigned in city court at a later date.

-On Tuesday at approximately 10:53 a.m., city police were sent to McDonald’s, 1134 Paterson St., by members of the city fire department after receiving a report of a fire at the fast-food restaurant that appeared to be intentionally set.
-The police department’s Fire Investigation Unit was notified and responded.
+On Tuesday at approximately 10:53 a.m., city police were sent to McDonald’s, 1134 Paterson St., by members of the city fire department after receiving a report of a fire at the restaurant that appeared to be intentionally set.
+The police department’s fire investigation unit was notified and responded.

-McDonald’s was expected to re-open around 5 p.m. today following a clean-up, according to city police.
+McDonald’s was expected to reopen around 5 p.m. following a cleanup, according to city police.

 (0) comments